 A full description is given with the library.

 I've shown a stripboard layout for the circuit.
 There are three stripboards - one for the Nano, one for the display and one for the LM358.
 They should form a sandwich.
 The boards are shown from the component side.
 Fine flexible wires join the two boards.
-Attach the boards together with sticky pads, soldered stand-offs, or whatever.
+Attach the boards together with soldered stand-offs.
 In my diagram, the copper of the stripboard is shown in cyan.
 Red lines are wire links on the stripboard or flexible wires joining the boards together.
 I haven't shown the "test leads".

 Some displays seem to have the pins in a different order.
 Check them.

 The x-coordinate of the pixels of the 0.9" display I bought run from x=0 to 127.
 With the 1.3" display they're from x=2 to 129.
 The library contains a constant "colOffset" which allows you to adjust the offset for your display.

 I have attached Gerber files and EasyPC source files for an SM PCB.
 These have not been tested so use them at your own risk.